smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 ## Kovan (Deprecated)

-The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and will no longer be supported on some platforms like [Alchemy](https://www.alchemy.com/the-merge).
-Currently, [Rinkeby](#rinkeby) is the recommended testnet for Chainlink on Ethereum.
+The Kovan network is [officially deprecated](https://ethereum.org/en/developers/docs/networks/#kovan) and will no longer be supported on some platforms.
+[Goerli](#goerli) is the recommended testnet for Chainlink on Ethereum.

 > 🚰 Kovan Faucets
 >